Loader gif

 Updated for tax year 2023.

 Between 2021-2022, the number of freelancers in the U.S. increased by 20%.
 More than 70 million Americans are now freelance workers.
 That represents 36% of the total U.S. workforce.
-And the number of freelance workers continues to rise — it’s projected over 90 million workers will be freelancers by 2028.
+And the number of freelance workers continues to rise — it’s projected over 90 million workers be freelancers by 2028.

 Who’s a gig economy worker?